 Pure Kent Strong Wholemeal Flour was also judged as Highly Commended by the judges in the Taste of Kent Awards 2014.
 The judges were presented not only with flour, but also with three loaves of bread, two cakes and apple crumble!

-In 2014 we started producing a seived wholemeal flour, Coarse White Wheat & Barley flour.
-Our wheat is mixed with a small amount of barley, and stoneground.
+In 2014 we started producing a seived wholemeal flour, Strong Stoneground Wheat & Barley flour.
+Our wheat is mixed with a small amount of our barley, and stoneground.
 But we close the wholemeal chute on the mill and open the chute to the seive.
 Small particles of bran remain in the flour, but most is seived out.
 This flour won 1 Star at the Great Taste Awards in 2016, and A Taste of Kent Award in 2018.

 Our flour is available in 12kg sacks for local craft bakers, and also in 1.25kg window bags.

 We used to only press a small proportion of our crop, but now we press all our rapeseed crop.
 Our oil is made from a single variety of oilseed rape.
 No heat is used to extract the oil from the seed, which is why it’s called ‘cold pressed’.
 No solvents are used either, so the oil retains many of its nutritional qualities, it’s bright yellow colour, and it’s nutty flavour.
 In 2015, we entered our oil in the Great British Food Farm Produce Awards.
 It was the highest place oil from England, being beaten only by an oil from Scotland, and more highly placed than some very well known brands.
 The judges said “This oil has a nutty, toasted aroma which shines through when you taste it.
 It’s very sweet too and has a lovely golden hue.”